prog4biol/pfb2023/workshops/Protein_Function_Annotation/README.md

   -  The [the provided script](parseIPRSjson.py) should now have the '?' replaced with the appropriate keys and is now able to be run.
 Run it and review the output.

 5.InterPro2GO
-  - Extract the InterPro2GO term informatoin.
+  - Extract the InterPro2GO term information.
 These are GO terms associated with InterPro hit records.
   - To your script, add a block to get the GO term from InterProScan hit section.
 This is found in the _entry_ data structure (see summary datastructure below).
   - Use the Pfam python block and the PANTHER python blocks as a model.ccv